-Acer's reasoning became clear to me when I saw that the Nitro 5 has an Nvidia GeForce RTX 2060 graphics chip.
+Acer's reasoning becomes clear to me when I see that the Nitro 5 has an Nvidia GeForce RTX 2060 graphics chip.
 It is practically unheard of to find this capable graphics chip, which supports Nvidia's ray-tracing technology for more realistic lighting effects, in a notebook at this price.

 In addition, the Nitro 5 has a 1TB solid-state drive and supports the latest Wi-Fi 6 technology.

-But Acer did have to cut some corners.
-For one, this 15-inch notebook is not much of a looker with a chunky plastic chassis that weighs around 2.3kg.
+But Acer had to cut some corners.
+For one thing, the 15-inch notebook is not much of a looker with a chunky plastic chassis that weighs 2.3kg.
 The screen bezels are not as slim as more expensive models while the lid feels a tad creaky.

-The keyboard only offers four lighting zones compared to the per-key RGB backlighting schemes offered by premium gaming notebooks.
+The keyboard offers only four lighting zones compared with the per-key RGB backlighting schemes offered by premium gaming notebooks.
 The colour of the backlight can be customised using the preloaded Nitrosense app, which also lets you adjust the fan speed and monitor the laptop's internal temperature.

 The display is also not as vibrant as I would have liked.
 Colours appear slightly washed out at the maximum screen brightness setting.

-Based on my testing, the Nitro 5 can easily achieve 144fps in games like the battle royale title Apex Legends.
+Based on my test, the Nitro 5 can easily achieve 144fps in games like the battle royale title Apex Legends.

-In a more graphically demanding game like Metro Exodus, the laptop produced around 55fps at High setting.
+In a more graphically demanding game like Metro Exodus, the laptop produces about 55fps at High setting.
 This is similar to the 53fps achieved by the Gigabyte Aorus 5 ($2,199), which has a slightly slower GeForce GTX 1660 Ti graphics chip, but a faster Core i7-10750H processor.

 Its battery life is typical for a gaming notebook.
-The Nitro 5 lasted 4hr 13min in The Straits Times' video-loop test.
+The Nitro 5 lasts four hours and 13 minutes in The Straits Times' video-loop test.

 Acer offers a different configuration of the Nitro 5 (AN515-55-71TR) with the Core i7-10750H and the GeForce GTX 1650 at the same $1,798 price as my review set.

-This seems like an acknowledgement that both hardware configurations - Core i5 with RTX 2060 or Core i7 with GTX 1650 - are fairly similar, with the former slightly ahead in gaming and the latter more suited for processor-intensive tasks like spreadsheets and video rendering.
+This seems like an acknowledgement that both hardware configurations - Core i5 with RTX 2060 or Core i7 with GTX 1650 - are fairly similar, with the former slightly ahead in gaming and the latter more suited to processor-intensive tasks such as spreadsheets and video rendering.